About Makarov.com - References and Feedback

 References and Feedback

 Customers often write us after they've received orders.
 We're not mentioning names, except where appropriate so as not to put these people on the spot.
-If you want references to e-mail, just drop by the Feedback Form and ask for them.
-Obviously, you can also go there to leave me feedback.

 [Main Makarov Page] [Main Makarov Page] [Makarov Links]